Supported by DIY Blinds

 Our top tips for choosing the right window treatment

 1. Decide on your budget

 You might be surprised to learn just how expensive some window treatment options can be!
 I got a quote for honeycomb blinds throughout my house and choked when I heard the price!

-Your budget may immediately rule out some options such as plantation shutters or make you decide to order and install the blinds yourself rather than having them installed by the provider.
-I saved over 50% by measuring and installing our honeycomb blinds which I bought online.
-The only downside I found buying online was that I had to wait several weeks for my blinds to arrive, however DIY Online Blinds are delivered in 15 days so there are speedier options available.
+Your budget may immediately rule out some window covering options or make you decide to order and install the blinds yourself rather than having them installed by the provider.
+I saved over 50% by measuring and installing our blinds which I bought online.
+The only downside I found buying online was that I had to wait quite a few weeks for my blinds to arrive, however DIY Blinds have faster turnaround times so there are speedier options available.

 2. Decide on your style

 Some window treatments are better suited to certain interior styles than others.
 Consider what look you are going for and research what window treatment best suits the style by looking at sites such as Houzz and Pinterest.
 The style may also determine if you go with face mounted or recess fit options.

 Take the time to request samples or swatches so you can see how they look in your home.
 If you have cool white walls, a warm white window treatment may look yellowish and vice versa, if you have warm white walls and use a cool white fabric on your windows, you may find they look bluish.

 Textures and patterns can add interest so why not request a few samples outside your comfort zone to see how they look in your home too.